God's View of Remarriage

-- We have already mentioned that marriage is a picture of the Lord's relationship to His people.
+- We taught in the previous lesson that marriage pictures the Lord's relationship to His people.
 As He deals with them, so a husband should deal with his wife.
 Recognizing that the Lord's love and care for His people never falters, however they treat Him, a husband should cling to his wife even though she has sorely disappointed and wounded him by her unfaithfulness.

 - The two controversial passages in Matthew simply do not say that porneia is grounds for divorce.
 Readers come to this conclusion only by adding meaning to the actual words.
 What Jesus says is this: in the case of a man who divorces his wife and remarries, or she remarries, he breaks the Seventh Commandment, unless she had been unfaithful before the divorce.
 Then, he is innocent of adultery.
 But it does not follow that he is innocent altogether.

 Sins a husband commits by divorcing an unfaithful wife

 - He still violates a covenant and severs a relationship that were intended to be permanent.
 He had promised, at least implicitly, "Till death do us part."
 And adultery is not death.

 - He abandons his wife to her sin instead of seeking her reclamation and restoration.
 If she had fallen into a grievous sickness or madness, he would have retained the obligation to live with her and care for her, even if their sexual relations came to an end.
 No less does he retain the obligation to live with and care for a wife who has fallen into the grievous error of adultery.